enisn/SourceGen.Registrator/README.md

  An advanced dependency service registering logic with Source Generators.
 Tens of times faster than reflection registrations.

  ## Features
+ - **Source Generators**.
- - Source Generators.
-Easy to debug.
-No runtime reflection errors.
+     -  _Easy to debug.
+No runtime reflection errors._
+ - **AOT** compatible:
- - **AOT** compatible.
-Everything is written in your project and compiled with your assembly according to your target architecture.
+     - _Everything is written in your project and compiled with your assembly according to your target architecture._
  - ...

 ## Usage